gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 - **Production** (BlueFox-managed infrastructure, after a review): unrestricted volume, custom sender identities, your own verified domain.
 - **BYO AWS SES** (optional): connect your AWS account via direct credentials or STS Role ARN.
 Required permissions: `ses:SendEmail`, `ses:SendRawEmail`, `ses:ListIdentities`, `ses:GetSendQuota`.
 You keep your own AWS sending reputation and IP isolation, and can use your AWS SES dedicated IP if configured there.

 To stay in production, projects must maintain bounce rate below 2.5% and complaint rate below 0.05%, shown live in the project dashboard.
 A per-project **suppression list** lets teams manually add or CSV-import problematic addresses to prevent re-sending.
+An optional dedicated IP add-on is also available on the managed plan for $50/month per workspace, self-serve with no minimum volume.

-**Strengths:** managed-mode + BYO-SES choice on the same product, your-domain sending, transparent bounce/complaint thresholds in-product, per-project suppression list, STS-based AWS auth (no long-lived keys).
+**Strengths:** managed-mode + BYO-SES choice on the same product, your-domain sending, transparent bounce/complaint thresholds in-product, per-project suppression list, STS-based AWS auth (no long-lived keys), self-serve dedicated IP add-on on the managed plan ($50/mo per workspace).

-**Trade-offs:** no dedicated IP on the managed plan (dedicated IP only via BYO SES with your own AWS account).
-Smaller community than Mailchimp, so less third-party deliverability tooling and shared best-practice content.
+**Trade-offs:** Smaller community than Mailchimp, so less third-party deliverability tooling and shared best-practice content.

 ## Personalization